 - Add garlic and sauté for a minute.

-- Add flour and stir until you have a consistent mix.
+- Add 1 tablespoon (15 ml) of flour and stir until you have a consistent mix.

 - Add chicken broth, brown bits, lemon juice and Italian seasoning.
 Continue heating and stir until sauce thickens.

-- Add in capers and wait until they are heated through.
+- Add in capers and wait until heated through.

 - Serve chicken covered with sauce.
-Makes four portions.
+Makes roughly four portions.

 Chicken Piccata by Evelyn Chartres is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.